Consensys/orchestrate-quick-start/README.md

 ### Login on Orchestrate Docker registry

-> _Note_: If you are running Orchestrate for the 1st time you need to login on Orchestrate Docker registry in order to be able to pull Orchestrate docker images.
-If you do not have credentials, please contact support@pegasys.net.
+If you are running Orchestrate for the 1st time you need to login on Orchestrate Docker registry.
+If you do not have credentials yet, please contact support@pegasys.tech

 ```
 docker login -u <username> -p <password or API key> consensys-docker-pegasys-orchestrate.bintray.io